Antonio Denzio: Biography

 Isolated as he was from his operatic base of Venice, Denzio was forced to become a theatrical jack-of-all-trades.
 He sang himself in the company's productions and also served as its poet.
 He wrote several full-length librettos, the most significant of which was La pravità castigata (1730), the earliest opera based on the Don Juan tale to use the original setting and characters.
+Denzio also undertook the preparation of a rather extraordinary type of operatic pasticcio in which the arias of a single opera, Vivaldi's La costanza trionfante degl'amori e de gl'odii of 1716, were simply re-arranged to match the dramatic context of a new libretto with a completely different story line and setting as La tirannia castigata, performed in the Sporck theater in 1726.

-After returning briefly to Venice in 1735, Denzio tried again to mount opera companies in Northern Europe, including in Brussels and Augsburg.
-Unfortunately, all of these ventures failed.
+After returning briefly to Venice in 1735, Denzio tried again to mount opera companies in Northern Europe, including in Brussels, Augsburg, and Lübeck, but all of these ventures were unsuccessful.
+In 1755, he was appointed court poet to the Empress Elizabeth of Russia.
+He left the Russian imperial service in 1758 or 1759.
 The last record of him comes from a newspaper announcement published in Moscow in 1763.